 For all its remoteness, McCarthy-Kennicott boasts what may be the most romantic, picturesque hotel in the state: the quintessentially Alaskan Kennicott Glacier Lodge.
 A replica of one of the historic copper-mining buildings, it's a luxurious property that sits in the heart of the ghost town and the center of Wrangell-St. Elias National Park and Preserve, surrounded by spruce and mountains.
 Curl up by the fireplace with a book, enjoy the home-cooked meals, and linger with a glass of wine on the deck that nearly juts out over the Kennicott Glacier.

-The new South Wing was built in 2004.
-Just 75 yards from the Main Lodge, its 10 guest rooms offer the same commanding views of the Kennicott Glacier.
-South Wing guest rooms are $60 more—and worth it.
+South Wing guest rooms are $90 more – and worth it.
+Just 75 yards from the Main Lodge, its 20 guest rooms offer the same commanding views of the Kennicott Glacier.
 They’re larger than rooms in the Main Lodge, and each has its own private bath as well as two queen-size beds.
 As with the Main Lodge, mining artifacts and photos grace guest room walls, and first floor rooms access a panoramic front porch.
 The South Wing also has its own spacious Gathering Room.
 See the Virtual Tour

 The two must-do activities while staying at Kennicott Glacier Lodge are a Tour of the Historic Mill and a Glacier Trek.
 Ever walked on a glacier?
 Kennecott offers one of the most scenic and certainly the most economical opportunity in Alaska to put on crampons and walk on the ancient ice of an Alaska glacier.
 No helicopters needed here; just walk out the front door in the company of an experienced guide.
 On a half-day or full-day hike onto the Root Glacier, you’ll safely explore a world of moulins, ogives, and sapphire-blue water pools.